University of Colorado Golden Buffalo Marching Band: Buff Basketball Band

-This group consists of over 100 select musicians that perform for CU Men's and Women's Basketball home games at Coors Events Center.
-The group has also traveled with the teams to Pac-12 Conference and NCAA tournaments.
-The ensemble is open by audition to any student at CU who participated in the Golden Buffalo Marching Band in the fall.
-Alumni band members are usually welcome to play with the basketball band with the prerequisite of having marched for four years in the marching band during their college career at CU.
+This group consists of over 100 select musicians that perform for CU Men's and Women's Basketball home games at CU Events Center.
+The group has also traveled with the teams to Big-12 Conference and NCAA tournaments.
+The ensemble is open to any CU student who participated in the Golden Buffalo Marching Band in the fall.
+Performance opportunities on the drum set and electric bass are open to all students on campus through an audition process held in September of each year.
+Alumni band members are usually welcome to play with the basketball band during winter break games, with the prerequisite of having marched in the marching band during their college career at CU.